kushagrasharma2499/my_photo_gallery/README.md

-<h1>🌟 Launching My Latest Creation: A Full-Stack MERN Photo Gallery App!</h1>
+<h1>Launching My Latest Creation: A Full-Stack MERN Photo Gallery App!</h1>

 I'm excited to announce the completion of my latest project—a dynamic Photo Gallery Application designed and developed using the MERN stack.
 This application aims to provide a seamless and interactive way to store, view, and manage photos.